 The Hummingbird vine is native to the eastern USA and has become naturalized over parts of the western USA as well.
 It also finds home in Ontario and many other southern regions of Canada as well.

-It has a fast growing vine and root system that splits off in many directions and can take root from the stems while still in the air!
+It has a fast growing vine and root system that splits off in many directions and will take root from the stems while still in the air!

 It will start growing easily on a variety of surfaces.
 This vine should not be planted near your home or any buildings due to the roots having the ability to crack foundations and split siding and shingles quite easily.